vuepress/ecosystem/docs/plugins/feed/frontmatter.md

----
-title: Page Config
+# Frontmatter Config
-icon: file-lines
----

-You can have individual control over each feed item generation by configuring Frontmatter for each page.
+You can control each feed item generation by setting page frontmatter.

-## Addition and Remove
+## Additions and Removals

 By default, all articles are added to the feed stream.
-To remove specific pages from the feed, you can set `feed: false` in frontmatter.
+Set `feed: false` in frontmatter to remove a page from feed.

-## Information read by default
+## Frontmatter Information

-`page.except` and the original content of the page are read during feed item generation.

-The frontmatter options read in feed item generation and their corresponding meanings are as follows:

 ### title